johnshields/SHA512-Calculator/README.md

 ```

 ## Testing
-Will the Makefile you can do tests
+With the Makefile you can do tests.

 * Step 1
   * Call the Makefile to make an executable by entering: